xoxzo/blog.xoxzo.com/content/Announcements/2020-03-19-fighting-covid19-en.md

 that is working tirelessly to care for people in need and to keep our public services running while most of us are staying home.
-We humbly realize that these are the people that during other times are mostly taken from granted by most of us, but are in fact supports the very foundation of the society that lives in.
+We humbly realize that these are the people that during other times are mostly taken from granted by most of us, but are in fact supports the very foundation of the society that we live in.

 ## Health of our employees, customers and vendors